bcgov/smk-cli/docs/edit-layer.md

 - Round
 - Square

 Click once on the Stroke Cap dropdown select box to display the possible values and select one.
-The Default value is `Round`
+The Default value is `Round`.

 `Stroke Join` is the style used where lines connect, for example the vertices along a polygons perimeter.
 You can specify the following styles: